ABOUT |RESEARCH | HvA | WHO IS WHO | INC THEMES

 Matthew Beros intern assisting with the Hybrid Publishing Lab project, next to completing a Masters degree in Book and Digital Media Studies at Leiden University.

 Paul Bille is a German graphic designer, thinking about what it means to be a cloud-based graphic designer.
 His practice so far is defined by building websites and visual identities for and with artists, friends, and himself.
-He is also a F/LOSS enthusiast and amateur webmaster and is interested in the gap between surface and underlying structure and how this takes shape in the design of digital (ad-)networks, platforms, and online identities.
-He did an INC internship early 2021.
+As an affiliated researcher he interested in the gap between surface and underlying structure and how this takes shape in the design of digital (ad-)networks, platforms, and online identities.

 Morgane Billuart is a visual artist and writer who investigates the ways technological and digital advancements can help us create tools and experiences that serve us best and permit some sort of emancipation rather than alienation.
 She believes this can only happen through self-organization and the alliance of disciplines as well as diverse forms of expertise.
 After finishing Rietveld Academy in 2o21 she used her INC internship (2021-2022) to produce a number of INC Longforms.